 As Lassonde pointed out, the ratio currently sits at 22 to one.
 If the ratio was to normalize to a one-to-one over the next five years, gold would be revalued at over $25,000.
 Even a normalization of just five to one would bring gold prices to $5,000.

 Besides renewed institutional interest, Lassonde also singled out central bank buying and the move of gold from West to East as key points that will keep driving gold’s price forwards.
 “The central banks have gone from selling over 400 tons of gold per year to buying over 600 tons of gold per year.
 If you add that up, that’s a thousand tons of gold in a 4,000 ton market.
 That’s huge, that’s 25%.
 That’s enormous influence on the gold market,” said Lassonde of the near decade-long buying spree from the official sector.
 Besides noting that central banks in emerging economies are increasingly turning to bullion, Lassonde believes that investors should follow central bankers’ actions in this regard.

 The reinvigorated demand for physical gold has also steadily established a flow of the yellow metal away from the West and towards the East.
 A few decades ago, China and India represented 10% of the world’s gold demand.
 Now, the two countries account for 53% of all gold inflows.
 Holmes believes this trend will continue as their respective GDPs continue to rise, which should bring jewelry demand to new heights due to the local consumers’ unyielding desire for the metal.
-Over the longer term, Lassonde believes that the gold market will see a major shift in its favor from supply and demand dynamics, as new ore becomes more and more difficult to obtain.gold, gold as investment, gold price, us economy
+Over the longer term, Lassonde believes that the gold market will see a major shift in its favor from supply and demand dynamics, as new ore becomes more and more difficult to obtain.Featured, gold, gold as investment, gold price, us economy